x

 1. Preparation of cardoons

 Before starting to cut and clean the cardoons, prepare a pot of salted water and the juice of half a lemon (you can also use milk, but having to discard milk after cooking seems to be a pure waste!).
-Next, remove the cardoons leaves and spines that are on the sides of the stems with a knife.
+Next, remove the cardoon leaves and spines that are on the sides of the stems with a knife.
 Brush the stalks to remove the fluff, or peel them.
-When peeling the cardoons, you certainly will be rewarded with a fresh and pleasant smell of first green shoots in the spring.
+When peeling the cardoons, you certainly will be rewarded with a fresh and pleasant smell of the first green shoots in the spring.

 2. Preparing the marinade for cardoons

-In a small saucepan, heat the oil with the lemon juice, garlic, chili and basil.
+In a small saucepan, heat the oil with the lemon juice, garlic, chili, and basil.
 As soon as the mixture begins to boil, remove from heat.
 Put the cardoons in a bowl and pour over the marinade.
-Salt and pepper, mix well and marinate for at least one hour (preferably for 4 hours).
+Salt and pepper, mix well, and marinate for at least one hour (preferably for 4 hours).

 3. Preparing spaghetti